noCaptchaAi/hCaptchaSolverApi/readme.md

 5. test your code with Insomnia, postman or a REST API client, look out for response from our api.

-6. api response our server sends are self explainatory, but if youre stuck google
+6. api response our server sends are self-explanatory, but if you're stuck google

-7. send request, if solved you see something like this. where the numbers represent the `images` index as you sent in order.
+7. send request, if solved, you see something like this.
+Where the numbers represent the images index as you sent in order.

 ```
 {